galtproject/galtproject-docs/en/Whitepaper.md

 # Galt Protocol Whitepaper
 Version 0.2

-Civil government, so far as it is instituted for the security of property, is in reality instituted for the defense of the rich against the poor, or of those who have some property against those who have none at all.
+"Civil government, so far as it is instituted for the security of property, is in reality instituted for the defense of the rich against the poor, or of those who have some property against those who have none at all.

-(A fair justice system will ensure that both the rich and the poor have property rights.)
+(A fair governance and justice systems will ensure that both the rich and the poor have property rights.)"

 – Adam Smith, Wealth of Nations, Book V, Chapter I, Part II On the Expence of Justice

+“Galt Project was founded in 2018 as an organization, which invests crypto assets and develops technological projects to change the way people live, manage their property and collaborate to each other for better.
+As an early blockchain adopters, We truly believe, that this technology will revolutionary change global society in technical, social and economic way, will erase borders, inequality and exploitation.

+Control your property, control your money, control power institution, control your data."

+Founders.

 ## Abstract
 At the heart of any modern society or state lies three social contracts: